Know your rights as a Canadian air passenger10/11/2022

 Naturally, parents and guardians will want their child to be seated next to them.
 The APPR now requires that airlines help arrange seating for children younger than the age of 14 years at no additional cost.
 Here are the guidelines:

-- Children under the age of 5 are seated next to their parent or guardian.
+- Children under the age of five are seated next to their parent or guardian

-- Children aged 5 to 11 are in the same row and no more than one seat away from their parent or guardian.
+- Children aged five to 11 are in the same row and no more than one seat away from their parent or guardian

 1. If you have to cancel or need to cut your trip short

 Whether it’s a fender bender on your way to the airport or an emergency back home that requires you to return, having to cancel a long-planned vacation or cut it off short is disappointing.
-Trip Cancellation and Trip Interruption Insurance provides coverage for a wide range of travel risks that are outside of an airline’s control and therefore, outside of the APPR’s scope.
-With Trip Cancellation and Trip Interruption protection, you’re covered on multiple fronts and can often recoup the financial investment you made for your trip, which includes scenarios where the APPR doesn’t require an airline to offer compensation.
+With Trip Cancellation & Interruption protection, you’re covered on multiple fronts and can often recoup prepaid, non-refundable travel costs, which includes scenarios where the APPR doesn’t require an airline to offer compensation.

-- Trip cancellation provides coverage if your travel plans are cancelled prior to departure while trip interruption coverage comes into effect if your trip is disrupted after it has already begun.
-Missed connections, sickness, injury as well as Canadian government travel advisories are just some of the many risks covered.
+- Trip Cancellation provides coverage if your travel plans are cancelled prior to departure while Trip Interruption Coverage comes into effect if your trip is disrupted after it has already begun.
+Missed connections, sickness, injury as well as specific Canadian government travel advisories are just some of the many risks covered.

 Word of caution: Credit card insurance policies sometimes offer these coverages, but on the condition that you purchase the full cost of your tickets with that particular credit card.
 So, check the coverage that comes with your credit card closely for restrictions as well as coverage limits to ensure it can cover the entire cost of your trip.
-Both Trip Cancellation and Trip Interruption Insurance are included in the BCAA Non-medical Travel Package.
+Both Trip Cancellation & Interruption Insurance are included in the BCAA Trip Protection Package.

 2. If you experience a medical emergency during your trip

-Private insurers, such as BCAA offer travel insurance plans that provide comprehensive coverage or can complement and bolster other types of plans.
-BCAA’s comprehensive out-of-province emergency medical coverage includes a maximum of ten million dollars in emergency medical coverage.
+Private insurers, such as BCAA, offer travel insurance plans that provide comprehensive coverage or can complement and bolster other types of plans.
+BCAA’s comprehensive out-of-province Emergency Medical Travel Insurance includes a maximum of 10 million dollars in emergency medical coverage.
 Plus, whenever possible, we will pay your medical provider directly, so you aren’t out of pocket.

 Another thing to note is that Health Insurance BC may only cover 10% of medical expenses incurred outside of BC and may not cover you for services such as ground and air ambulance transportation, X-rays, emergency dental care and prescription drugs.
 These services can be pricey and could add up to thousands of dollars.